Vinoy Thomas

 Vinoy Thomas is an Indian writer who writes in Malayalam.
-Known for his novels, Karikkottakkari and Puttu as well as for his short stories such as Ramachi, Thomas is a recipient of the Kerala Sahitya Akademi Award for Story and Kerala Sahitya Akademi Award for Novel.
+He is known for his novels Karikkottakkari and Puttu as well as for his short stories such as Ramachi.
+Thomas is a recipient of the Kerala Sahitya Akademi Award for Story and Kerala Sahitya Akademi Award for Novel.
 Churuli, a Lijo Jose Pellissery movie, is based on one of his stories.

 Biography

 Vinoy Thomas was born in Nellikkampoyil, near Iritty in Kannur district of the south Indian state of Kerala.
 After early education at St. Joseph's High School, Kunnoth, he completed his college education from the University of Calicut and joined the Government High School, Ulikkal where he serves as a teacher.
 He is married to Gigimol and the couple has a son, Adwait and a daughter, Akshari.

 Literary career

 Ramachi, the first book published by Thomas, was a short story anthology and the book was released in 2014.
 Subsequently, he published his debut novel, Karikkottakkari, which narrated the lives of the migrants in a Kannur village of the same name.
 His next novel, Puttu (Molehill) was released in 2020 and it discussed incestual relationships in a high range village.
 He has also published another short story anthology, titled Mullaranjaanam (Waistband of Thorns).
 Churuli, a 2020 Malayalam film by Lijo Jose Pellissery is based on a short story by Vinoy Thomas.